Dev-Em: Post-Crisis, Pre-Zero Hour

-In the limited series Who's Who in the Legion of Super-Heroes #1 (April 1988), his post-Crisis background was changed.
-Since Superman is now the only survivor of Krypton because of the Superman reboot, his entry in this encyclopedia-like series states that he is "David Emery", a resident of Titan, home world of Saturn Girl, who uses his mental powers to give himself Kryptonian-style super powers.
-This origin is never used in any actual comic story.
+Following the Crisis on Infinite Earths reboot, Superman was made the only survivor of Krypton.
+Dev-Em is reimagined as David Emery, a resident of Titan who uses his mental powers to replicate Kryptonian abilities.

-Dev-Em appears in the "Time and Time Again" storyline in which the Man of Steel bounces between the 30th century (home of the Legion) and the 20th century.
-Superman encounters Dev-Em, now portrayed as an insane Daxamite, as a full grown adult whose powers rivaled Superman's.
-He tried to destroy the Earth's moon but was challenged by the Legion.
+Dev-Em appears in the "Time and Time Again" storyline, in which Superman bounces between the 30th century (home of the Legion) and the 20th century.
+Superman encounters Dev-Em, now portrayed as an adult Daxamite.
+Dev-Em attempts to destroy the Earth's moon, but is challenged by the Legion.
 Dev-Em makes short work of Superman, Laurel Gand and the rest of the Legion.
-Dev-Em is seemingly stopped by Shrinking Violet as she shrinks to a small size and enters Dev-Em's ear, scratching his insides.
-However, he soon initiates the Dominators' covert Triple Strike program, destroying the moon and causing massive damage to cities across the Earth.
+Dev-Em is seemingly stopped by Shrinking Violet, but initiates the Dominators' covert Triple Strike program, destroying the moon and causing massive damage to cities across Earth.

 Post-Infinite Crisis

-In the aftermath of the Infinite Crisis in which Kon-El died, a man going by the name Devem is seen as part of a cult of Kryptonian worshippers called the "Cult of Conner" in 52 #4 (May 31, 2006).
+In the aftermath of Infinite Crisis, in which Conner Kent was killed, a man going by the name Devem is seen as part of a cult of Kryptonian worshippers called the "Cult of Conner" in 52.
 He is revealed to actually be a "psych-ward refugee named Derek Mathers who has a history of fraud".

-In Action Comics Geoff Johns, Richard Donner and Adam Kubert present a new version of Dev-Em.
-This Dev-Em is a renegade Kryptonian being held as a prisoner for murder and perversion.
+In Action Comics, Dev-Em is reintroduced as a renegade Kryptonian being held as a prisoner for murder and perversion.
 As with most Kryptonian prisoners, he is sentenced to the Phantom Zone.
 He attacks Superman there but is eventually taken down by Mon-El.